pytest-visual/pytest-visual/README.md

 pip install -r requirements.txt && pip install -r requirements-dev.txt && pip install -e .
 ```

-The entry point for the plugin is `visual/plugin.py`, you should start exploring from that file.
-The code should be reasonably documented on the high level, and is quite short.
+The entry point for the plugin is `visual/interface.py`, you should start exploring from that file.
+The code should be reasonably documented, and is quite short.

 Before submitting a PR, please